 Take at least a few moments of quiet time each day to connect with inner you.
 I find that the word ‘meditation’ can be intimidating to some, as it was for me for years.
 Quiet my crazy mind for an extended period and think about…nothing?
 That sounded like a lost cause.
 However, spending a few minutes alone and just focusing on being present, observing your surroundings, and starting to notice thoughts that travel through instead of dwelling on them, can help shift your perspective, pull you out of any chaos of the mind and back into this beautiful moment.

 Here are a few ideas to help you connect to that inner voice:

 1) Find a place in nature to sit, listen, and observe.

-2) Find a guided meditation (YouTube offers a diverse variety of free ones) and spend five minutes or an hour closing your eyes and letting some else help guide you through visualization exercises.
+2) Find a guided meditation (YouTube offers a diverse variety of free ones) and spend five minutes or an hour closing your eyes and letting someone else help guide you through visualization exercises.

 3) Spend some time journaling.
 Organizing your thoughts is a powerful way to understand and identify with some of the most important things that often become covered up in the chaos of our minds.
 Journaling does not need to have any formality.
 It can be a list of concepts, words, a few random things that struck any emotion from you during your day.

-Whatever resonates with you, find a way to connect with your self, soul, wisdom, intuition, whatever you want to call it, and remember that you can always call on yourself in times of chaos or trouble and look within for your answers.
+Using whatever tools resonate with you, find a way to connect with your self and intuition.
+Remember that you can always call on yourself in times of chaos or trouble and look within for your answers.
 Tune into all the unseen feelings you have.
 If something doesn’t sit well, there’s a reason.
-Honoring your inner wisdom is a great way to show yourself some love.
+Honoring your inner wisdom is another great way to show yourself some love.